Overview

 PD204 (CF-P)

-The Squadron suffered its final loss on April 10, 1945 when Lancaster PD204 (CF-P) piloted by F/O Joseph Fred Mooney, which was abandoned over Belgium after an "extremely rough trip" involving multiple engine failures and flak damage.
+The Squadron suffered its final loss on April 10, 1945 when Lancaster PD204 (CF-P) piloted by F/O Joseph Fred Mooney, was abandoned over Belgium after an "extremely rough trip" involving multiple engine failures and flak damage.
+The Lancaster was returning from a sortie on Plauen, Germany.
 Remarkably, the entire crew survived and returned safely.
 The pilot of this aircraft was awarded the Distinguished Service Order (DSO) for his actions.
+The navigator was awarded the Distinguished Flying Cross (DFC).
+For a full account of this loss, please see the Aircrew Remembered Archive Report #74.

 Lancaster manufacturing for large components at the A. V. Roe and Co.
 Ltd. factory in Chadderton, Greater Manchester, United Kingdom.